Medically unexplained physical symptoms: Related terms

-Women are significantly more likely than men to be diagnosed with Medically Unexplained Symptoms.
+Risk factors

+Risk factors for medically unexplained symptoms are complex and include both psychological and organic features, and such symptoms are often accompanied by other somatic symptoms attributable to organic disease.
+As such it is recognised that the boundary defining symptoms as medically unexplained is blurred.

 Childhood adversity and/or abuse, and the death or serious illness of a close family member are significant risk factors.

 Many patients presenting with medically unexplained symptoms also meet the diagnostic criteria for anxiety and/or depression.
 The likelihood of meeting such criteria increases with the number of unexplained symptoms reported.
 However, anxiety and depression are also very common in individuals with medically explained illnesses, and again, the likelihood of a person receiving one of these diagnoses increases with the number of symptoms reported.

 Physical symptoms have been associated with adverse psychosocial and functional outcome across different cultures, irrespective of etiology (either explained or unexplained).

 Doctor-patient relations

 The lack of known etiology in MUPS cases can lead to conflict between patient and health-care provider over the diagnosis and treatment of MUPS.
 Most physicians will consider that MUPS most probably have a psychological cause (even if the patient displays no evidence of psychological problems).
 Many patients, on the other hand, reject the implication that their problems are "all in their head", and feel their symptoms have a physical cause.
 Diagnosis of MUPS is seldom a satisfactory situation for the patient, and can lead to an adversarial doctor-patient relationship.
 The situation may lead a patient to question the doctor's competence.

 A 2008 review in the British Medical Journal stated that a doctor must be careful not to tell a patient that nothing is wrong, "as clearly this is not the case".
 The symptoms that brought the patient to the doctor are real, even when the cause is not known.
 The doctor should try to explain the symptoms, avoid blaming the patient for them, and work with the patient to develop a symptom management plan.